melbkitty/kindroidaiscripts/README.md

 ## How to Install
 Below are the links to install every ViolentMonkey Script from this repo:

-**Auto Play Generated Audio on Message**: https://github.com/bearudev/kindroidaiscripts/raw/main/autoplayvoice.user.js
+**Auto Play Generated Audio on Message** (Not working on mobile yet): https://github.com/bearudev/kindroidaiscripts/raw/main/autoplayvoice.user.js